Many services are available for Faculty, Staff and Students. Below are some of the many available services and how to get them:

 The Georgetown community started moving into the new building in September 2010 and was fully ensconced by the start of the January 2011 semester.
 In 2012 we also welcomed UCL-Qatar to share the building with us.

-The design of the new building brings together similarities with the main campus in Washington, DC and the interpretation of the Design Architect for the buildings in the Gulf Region.
+The design of the new building brings reflects design elements from both the main campus in Washington, DC, and from buildings in the Gulf Region.

 Building User Instructions - Students